MW 15x5 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us via form on the contact page.
-You can check the power as well as the shape of magnet in our magnetic calculator magnetic mass calculator
+Call us tel: +48 888 99 98 98 or contact us via form on the contact page.
+You can check the strength and the shape of neodymium magnet in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.